 Oriental Masonic Gardens

-Replaced by new housing known as ‘Westfield Manor’
+• New housing known as ‘Westfield Manor’ is constructed on the site

 DRAWINGS - Design Drawings / Renderings